yukit-k/centralbank_analysis/README.md

 * FOMC/meeting_script.pickle - Meeting scripts text along with basic attributes such as dates, speaker, title.
 Each text is also available in the directory with the same name.
 FOMC decided to publish this five years after each meeting.
 It contains all the words spoken during the meeting.
 It will contain some insight about FOMC discussions and how the consensus about monetary policy is built, but cannot be used in prediction as this is not published for five years.
 It is in pdf form, so download pdf and then process the text.
 * FOMC/speech.pickle -  Speech text along with basic attributes such as dates, speaker, title.
 Each text is also available in the directory with the same name.
 There are many speeches published but some of them are not related to monetary policies but various topics such as regulations and governance.
 Some speeches may contain indication of FOMC policy, so use only those by the chairperson.
 * FOMC/testimony.pickle -  Testimony text along with basic attributes such as dates, speaker, title.
 Each text is also available in the directory with the same name.
 Like speeches, testimony is not necessarily related to monetary policy.
 There are semi-annual testimony in the congress, which can be a good inputs of FOMC's view by chairperson, so use only those by the chairperson.

-#### Meta Data (downloaded from FRB website)
+#### Market Data
+In MarketData/Quandl, csv is saved with Quandl Code as the file name.
-* MarketData/FEDRates
+* FED Rate
-  * DFEDTAR.csv - Target FED Rate till 2008, Daily
+  * FRED_DFEDTAR.csv - Target FED Rate till 2008, Daily
-  * DFEDTARU.csv - Target Upper FED Rate from 2008, Daily
+  * FRED_DFEDTARU.csv - Target Upper FED Rate from 2008, Daily
-  * DFEDTARL.csv - Target Lower FED Rate from 2008, Daily
+  * FRED_DFEDTARL.csv - Target Lower FED Rate from 2008, Daily
-  * DFF.csv - Effective FED Rate, Daily
+  * FRED_DFF.csv - Effective FED Rate, Daily
-* MarketData/GDP
+* GDP
-  * GDPC1.csv - Real GDP, Quarterly
+  * FRED_GDPC1.csv - Real GDP, Quarterly
-  * GDPPOT.csv - Real potential GDP, Quarterly
+  * FRED_GDPPOT.csv - Real potential GDP, Quarterly
-* MarketData/CPI
+* CPI
-  * PCEPILFE.csv - Core PCE excluding Food and Energy, Monthly
+  * FRED_PCEPILFE.csv - Core PCE excluding Food and Energy, Monthly
-  * CPIAUCSL.csv - Consumer Price Index for All Urban Consumers: All Items in U.S. City Average
+  * FRED_CPIAUCSL.csv - Consumer Price Index for All Urban Consumers: All Items in U.S. City Average
-* MarketData/Employment
+* Employment
-  * UNRATE.csv - Unemployment Rate, Monthly
+  * FRED_UNRATE.csv - Unemployment Rate, Monthly
-  * PAYEMS.csv - Employment, Monthly
+  * FRED_PAYEMS.csv - Employment, Monthly
-* MarketData/Sales
+* Sales
-  * RRSFS.csv - Advance Real Retail and Food Services Sales, monthly
+  * FRED_RRSFS.csv - Advance Real Retail and Food Services Sales, monthly
-  * HSN1F.csv - New Home Sales, monthly
+  * FRED_HSN1F.csv - New Home Sales, monthly
-* MarketData/ISM
+* ISM
-  * ISM-MAN_PMI.csv - ISM Purchasing Managers Index
+  * ISM_MAN_PMI.csv - ISM Purchasing Managers Index
-  * ISM-NONMAN_NMI.csv - ISM Non-manufacturing Index
+  * ISM_NONMAN_NMI.csv - ISM Non-manufacturing Index
-* MarketData/Treasury
+* Treasury
-  * DailyTreasuryYieldCurveRateData.xml - This is downloaded from US Treasury website (https://www.treasury.gov/resource-center/data-chart-center/interest-rates/Pages/TextView.aspx?data=yieldAll).
-This is optional as not used in the final analysis.
+  * USTREASURY_YIELD.csv - This is optional as not used in the final analysis.

-* LoughranMcDonald/LoughranMcDonald_SentimentWordLists_2018.csv

-### 2.3 Data Preparation
-To clean up the data for the analysis, performed the followings.
+#### Loughran-McDonald Dictionary
+* LoughranMcDonald/LoughranMcDonald_SentimentWordLists_2018.csv - This is used in preliminary analysis and creating Tfidf vectors.

+## 4. Code Description
-#### 1_FOMC_Analysis_Sentiment_Lexicon.ipynb
+#### 1_FOMC_Analysis_Preliminary.ipynb
 First, take a glance at the FOMC statement to see if it contains any meaningful information.
 ##### Input:
 * ../data/FOMC/statement.pickle
-* ../data/MarketData/FEDRates/DFEDTAR.csv
+* ../data/MarketData/Quandl/FRED_DFEDTAR.csv
-* ../data/MarketData/FEDRates/DFEDTARU.csv
+* ../data/MarketData/Quandl/FRED_DFEDTARU.csv
-* ../data/MarketData/FEDRates/DFEDTARL.csv
+* ../data/MarketData/Quandl/FRED_DFEDTARL.csv
 ##### Output:
 * None
 ##### Process: